 The radio and associated user and other interfaces installed in the cab of a locomotive and for use principally by the locomotive driver.
-Definition also includes those radios supporting train control.

 Chief conductor

 A member of the train crew with overall responsibility for passenger-related Railway activities on-board the train.